pbayer/ProcessFlows.jl/README.md

 ### Simulation of Production Systems and Projects

-`PFlow.jl` is a `Julia` library, which simulates the main physical characteristics of production systems and projects:
+`PFlow.jl` is a `Julia` library, which allows to simulate the main physical characteristics of production systems and projects:

 - processing of orders
 - in given sequences,